mirror of

 **README Sections:** [Options](#options) — [Installation](#installation) — [Development](#development)

 **exa** is a modern replacement for the command-line program `ls` that ships with Unix and Linux operating systems, with more features and better defaults.
 It uses colours to distinguish file types and metadata.
 It knows about symlinks, extended attributes, and Git.
-And its **small**, **fast**, and just one **single binary**.
+And it’s **small**, **fast**, and just one **single binary**.

 <a href="https://travis-ci.org/github/ogham/exa">